hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/_experiments/prepare_new_campaign.py.md

 ## Details

 This module focuses on the AliExpress campaign scenario, specifically for the `rc` campaign name.
-It leverages the `AliCampaignEditor` class from the `src.suppliers.suppliers_list.aliexpress.campaign` module to perform the following tasks:
+It leverages the `AliCampaignEditor` class from the `src.suppliers.suppliers_list.aliexpress_com.campaign` module to perform the following tasks:

 - **Initialization**: Creates an instance of `AliCampaignEditor` with the `campaign_name` set to `'rc'`.
 - **Processing**: Calls the `process_new_campaign` method of the `AliCampaignEditor` instance, passing the `campaign_name`.
 This method is likely responsible for handling the campaign's creation and subsequent processing steps.